DDMAL/CATDOES/Gen_Transkribus/Gen_Transkribus_observations.md

 <img width="456" height="634" alt="083r Layout one region no rubrics" src="https://github.com/user-attachments/assets/287c7b98-a2c2-4550-b3cc-ce9a80ceaedf" />

 Gorgeous!
 All initials have lines under them and rubrics are completely ignored.
 Job done!
 I guess regions are dumb anyway.

-I will summarize these results back at the top.
+# Overall summary

+If we want to use Transkribus to identify and transcribe the text of a chant manuscript folio, I suggest using these parametres:
+1. Train a layout (baseline) model that:
+   - Has one big region that covers the whole folio;
+   - Has a blue line of text under all chant text, including initials;
+   - Has **_no_** line of text under rubric text.
+2. Train a text model that transcribes the text as is, without expanding abbreviations like CantusDB does.
+(You can use Transkribus' handy dandy bespoke keyboards that have all the necessary fancy letters.)
+3. Once you have both models, run the layout model first, then the text model.

+From what I can tell so far, a layout model trained on a manuscript with staves works very well on other manuscripts with staves.

+Some questions remaining:
+- Seeing as Transk seems to be confused about CER vs. MAP vs. PLV, can we really trust those metrics to compare its performance with Rodan or other such websites?
+Especially the MAP, which to my eyes doesn't really represent how successful the model is visually.
+- What is up with the regions?
+Why can't I get Transk to figure those out?
+- If we ignore the rubrics, is there a way to use the text import function to improve text recognition performance?
+Or is that off the table if we don't train Transk to expand abbreviations?

 #### 17.04.26